 - Families that have been designated as eligible for assistance under HUD's Disaster Housing Assistance Program (DHAP).
 50 points - Referrals of disabled persons referred by Living Arrangements for the Developmentally Disabled (LADD) up to 150 referrals.
 35 points - Referrals of disabled persons referred by the Center for Independent Living Options (CILO) up to 75 referrals.
-35 points - HUD funded Family Unification Program (FUP) Voucher 35 points - Canceled voucher preference for applicant families whose vouchers were recalled due to insufficient funding.
+35 points - HUD funded Family Unification Program (FUP) Voucher.
+35 points - Canceled voucher preference for applicant families whose vouchers were recalled due to insufficient funding.
 75 points - Displaced preference for voucher families who have been terminated from the program as a result of insufficient funding.
-85 points - Displaced preference for Asset Management/LIPH families in a hard to house situation or RAD conversion of AM/LIPH unit or due to demo/disposition of units.
-80 points - Referrals for Temporary and/or Permanent Relocation assistance from Asset Management Services, RAD or Non-RAD unit.
-80 points - Referral from Asset Management/LIPH when a family or individual cannot be housed because of extenuating circumstances.
-80 points - Referral from Strategies to End Homelessness up to 1150 referrals.
-30 points - Veteran preference.
-35 points - Youths aging out of foster care age 18-24: Youth who can verify that they were residents of a state-run foster care system within twelve months of the onset of adulthood or emancipation up to 100 referrals.
-30 points - Referral of homeless families from Cincinnati Public Schools up to 25 referrals.
-32 points - Mainstream Preference Referrals or direct applications from families who are composed of one or more non-elderly person with disabilities (which may include additional members who are not non-elderly persons with disabilities) who are: - Transitioning out of institutional and other segregated settings - At serious risk of institutionalization - Currently experiencing homelessness - Previously expertent 6ed homelessness and currently a client in a permanent supportive housing or rapid rehousing project or at risk of experiencing homelessness up to referrals.
-40 points
+80 points - Displaced preference for Asset Management/LIPH families in a hard to house situation, RAD conversion of AM/LIPH unit or due to demo/disposition of units.
+80 points - Referral from Asset Management/LIPH or Touchstone Management Services when a family or individual cannot be housed because of extenuating circumstances.
+80 points - Referrals for Temporary and/or Permanent Relocation assistance from Asset Management Services, RAD or Non-RAD units.
+80 points - Referral from Strategies to End Homelessness up to 1,150 referrals.
+30 points

+Referral from Cincinnati Public Schools for homeless families up to 100 referrals.
+32 points